-Alright, you’re ashamed of that hand-me-down from the 1990s / early-2000s and you’re ready for a new ski jacket or pants.
+Alright, you’re ashamed of that hand-me-down from early 2000s, and you’re ready for a new ski jacket or pants.
 Fair enough, you deserve it.
 Ski outerwear comes in many flavors these days and the marketing speak from manufacturers can be overwhelming.
 We want to provide a little context into why a $600 jacket is better than a $200 one.
 And that starts with layered fabric.

 What It Is

-2-Layer most commonly used fabric in outerwear pieces.
-It is comprised of a nylon or polyester face fabric which is bonded to another layer below.
-The second layer is usually some sort of polyurethane (PU) or expanded-polytetrafluoroethylene (ePTFE) that acts as a membrane to pull moisture away from your mid-layers and baselayers as well as to prevent water and snow from seeping in.
+2-Layer is the most commonly used fabric in outerwear pieces.
+It is comprised of a nylon or polyester face fabric that is bonded to another layer below.
+The second layer is usually some sort of polyurethane (PU) or expanded polytetrafluoroethylene (ePTFE) that acts as a membrane to pull moisture away from your midlayers and baselayers, as well as to prevent water and snow from seeping in.
 These membranes are what make a garment waterproof.

 You’ll find 2-layer fabrics in a wide range of outerwear pieces.
 A lot of down ski jackets and pants use 2-layer fabrics in conjunction with their insulation to block the elements.
 This keeps the down insulation safe while providing breathability.
 2-layer fabrics are also a bit cheaper to produce.
 Some touring jackets and pants use 2-layer fabrics to reduce weight but usually this type of fabric will be for resort / alpine outerwear.